cj-mills/barracuda-inference-yolox-demo/README.md

 # Barracuda Inference YOLOX Demo
- A simple demo project demonstrating how to use the [barracuda-inference-yolox](https://github.com/cj-mills/unity-barracuda-inference-yolox) package.
+ A simple Unity project demonstrating how to use the [barracuda-inference-yolox](https://github.com/cj-mills/unity-barracuda-inference-yolox) package.